nv-legate/legate.core/docs/legate/core/source/api/runtime.rst

 implement.
 Each library should tell the Legate runtime how to initialize and configure the library, and this class provides a common way to reveal that information to the runtime.
-Each library should register to the runtime a library descriptor object that implements ``Library``, directly or via duck typing.
+Each library should register to the runtime a library descriptor object that implements ``Library`` directly or via duck typing.
 (See :meth:`legate.core.runtime.Runtime.register_library`.)

 .. autosummary::